mik-tf/tfgrid-gateway/README.md

 1. Update your `credentials.auto.tfvars` file
 2. Run `make infrastructure` again to update the infrastructure
-3. Run `make configure` to reconfigure the gateway
+3. Run `make ansible` to reconfigure the gateway

 ## Troubleshooting